-Legislation Bearing on the Role and Conduct of Elected Members
+Legislation Bearing on the Role and Conduct of Elected Members could be seen as impinging on their duties as an elected member.

 This is a summary of the legislation requirements that has some bearing on the duties and conduct of elected members.
 Copies of these statutes can be found in the Council library or in the office of the Chief Executive.